top of page

 of having to perform to belong…

-And because no one can see the fracture, the expectation can become:
+Because no one can see the fracture, the expectation becomes:

 Stand up and walk.